wensm77/Protein-Complex-Atlas/README.md

 The `surface_deduplicate.py` script scans Foldseek search results (in `.m8` format) to identify pairs of proteins that have significant overlap in their binding interface regions.
 This helps filter out proteins that may be functionally redundant even if their overall structure is different.

-prepare the format like this:
+prepare binding_sites.csv format like this:
 ```
 ID,Label
 ID_123, 0011...